Thursday, October 20, 2011

 What you need to bring for traveling in the rainforest of Inggramui of Manokwari - Indonesia

 There are a number of things that you need such as sleeping bag, and raincoat.
 Because this is a lowland rainforest, the temperature is quite warm around 27 to 29 degrees Celcius.
 You don't need warm clothing.
-A pair of trekking shoes or jungle boots is a must to help you walk along the pathway in the forest which sometimes muddy because of the rain. by Charles Roring
+A pair of trekking shoes or jungle boots is a must to help you walk along the pathway in the forest which sometimes muddy because of the rain.

-0 comments:
+No comments: